Edge city: Outside the U.S.

-Garreau shows how edge cities have also developed in other countries, specifically citing Canada, Mexico, Australia, and cities such as Paris, London, Karachi, Jakarta, and Tianjin, China.
+Garreau shows how edge cities have also developed in other countries, specifically citing Canada, Mexico, Australia, and cities such as Paris, London, Karachi, Jakarta, and Tianjin.
 In the cases of London and Paris he notes how these edge cities developed with government planning and with integrated public transportation.

-Problems of edge cities
+Problems

 Mobility

-Edge cities planned around freeway interchanges have a history of suffering severe traffic problems if one of these freeways goes unbuilt.
-In particular, Century City, a pioneering 1960s edge city built on former 20th Century Fox backlot in western Los Angeles, was built with long-term plans for access via an urban rail system and the planned Beverly Hills Freeway.
-Neither project ever came to fruition, resulting in massive congestion on the surface streets connecting Century City to existing freeways, each two miles (3 km) distant.
-More than a half century later, the Purple Line subway extension will finally provide rail access, with Century City station planned to open in 2025.
+Edge cities planned around freeway interchanges have a history of severe traffic problems if one of these freeways goes unbuilt.
+In particular, Century City, a pioneering 1960s edge city built on a former 20th Century Fox backlot in western Los Angeles, was built with long-term plans for access via an urban rail system and the planned Beverly Hills Freeway.
+Neither project ever came to fruition, resulting in massive congestion on the surface streets connecting Century City to existing freeways, every two miles (3 km) distant.
+More than a half-century later, the D Line subway extension will finally provide rail access, with Century City station planned to open in 2025.